Is mulberry wood suitable for carving

 Considering carving mulberry wood?
+Yes, mulberry wood is good for carving.
 The mulberry tree (Morus bombycis) grows in northern Europe, Asia, and North America.
-It is a deciduous, evergreen tree with smooth, grayish bark and a short trunk, up to 30 feet (9.1 m) tall.
-It is used as timber and charcoal throughout its range.
-Morus bombycis is an excellent tree for carving, and the heartwood is a beautiful light color.
-Let’s look at some carving tips.
+It is a deciduous evergreen tree with smooth, grayish bark and a short trunk that grows to 30 feet (9.1 m) tall.
+It is used throughout its range for lumber and charcoal.
+Morus bombycis is an excellent tree for carving, and the heartwood has a beautiful light color.
+Let us look at some tips for carving.

 Carving mulberry wood